 Columnist George Merrill is an Episcopal Church priest and pastoral psychotherapist.
 A writer and photographer, he’s authored two books on spirituality: Reflections: Psychological and Spiritual Images of the Heart and The Bay of the Mother of God: A Yankee Discovers the Chesapeake Bay.
 He is a native New Yorker, previously directing counseling services in Hartford, Connecticut, and in Baltimore.
 George’s essays, some award winning, have appeared in regional magazines and are broadcast twice monthly on Delmarva Public Radio.
 He and his wife, Jo, live in St. Michaels.

 Web Editor: Aaron Shier found his way to the eastern shore in 2009 to work at Colchester Farm CSA near Galena.
-Shortly before becoming a shore resident, he earned his bachelor’s degree at Colgate University in Peace & Conflict Studies and Political Science, and subsequently did research and editorial work for the International Campaign to Ban Landmines.
+Shortly before becoming a shore resident, he earned his bachelors degree at Colgate University in Political Science.
 A strong interest in food systems issues led him to Colchester, and thereafter he worked on farms in Oregon, New Jersey, and Massachusetts.
-His Muck Boots are in storage for the time being, and he now manages the flow, appearance, and integrity of the content for the Chestertown Spy.
-He is also attending graduate school at the Friedman School of Nutrition Science and Policy at Tufts University in Boston, MA.
+His Muck Boots are in storage for the time being, and he now manages the flow, appearance, and integrity of the content for The Spy.
+He also works on farm and food policy and holds a master’s degree from the Agriculture, Food and Environment Program at Tufts University.

 Contributing Arts Editor: Mary McCoy is an artist and writer who has the good fortune to live beside an old steamboat wharf on the Chester River.
 She is a former art critic for the Washington Post and several art publications.
 She enjoys the kayaking the river and walking her family farm where she collects ideas and materials for the environmental art she creates, often in collaboration with her husband Howard.
 They have exhibited their work in the U.S., Ireland, Wales and New Zealand.